On the $z$-classes of Palindromic automorphisms of Free Groups: Conjugacy of -images of reducible palindromic automorphisms of

-The last two equations give the solutions $a_{21}=0$ and $a_{31}=0$.
-By solving the first two equations, we get that $a_{12}=0$ and $a_{11}=-a_{13}$.
-Therefore, the first row of ${R}$ either have all entries even (in the case when $a_{11}$ is even) or one even and two odd entries (in the case when $a_{11}$ is odd).
-Therefore, ${R}$ does not correspond to a palindromic automorphism (using Theorem \ref{ncase}).
-Also, note that the matrices $\hat{A}$ and $\hat{B}$ do not satisfy the condition of Theorem \ref{sim1}. \end{example}
+By solving the system \eqref{eq1}–\eqref{eq2}, we obtain $a_{12}=0$ and $a_{11}=-a_{13}$.
+Consequently, the first row of $\widehat{R}$ consists entirely of even entries when $a_{11}$ is even, and contains one even and two odd entries when $a_{11}$ is odd.
+In either case, $\widehat{R}$ does not correspond to a palindromic automorphism, as follows from Theorem~\ref{ncase}.
+Moreover, the matrices $\widehat{A}$ and $\widehat{B}$ do not satisfy the condition stated in Theorem~\ref{sim1}. \end{example}